dirtprotocol/dirtoracle/README.md

   },
 ]
 ```
 Each source signs the prices to allow the onchain smart contract to verify that only data from approved sources can contribute to the price feed.
-In the above example, Kraken is the median value and the price is written onchain.
+In the above example, $210 from Kraken is the median value and is written onchain.
 The `epochTime` is the time in seconds at which the exchange reported the price (epochTime is reported by the source API).
 The `blockTime` is the time in seconds at which the block with the updated median price is mined (blocktime is reported by the miner).

 ## Local setup
 You can deploy the contracts on Ganache and use it locally for testing by following the instructions below.